PKU-IDEA/OpenPARF/README.md

 - Python 3.7 or above
 - C++ compiler with C++14 support, recommended to use GCC 7.5.
 Other version may also work, but have not been tested.
 - PyTorch 1.7.1.
 Other version may also work, but have not been tested.
 Please refer to the [next section](#install-dependencies) to install PyTorch through conda environment.
 - Gurobi 9.5, other version may also work, but have not been tested.
 Please make sure to obtain a valid license and follow the installation instructions provided on the Gurobi website.
+Please refer to the [next section](#install-gurobi) to install Gurobi.
 - NVIDIA CUDA 11.0 (optional, if compiled with CUDA support).
 Other versions may also work, but have not been tested.
 If CUDA is found, the project can run on the GPU implementation, otherwise it will only run on the CPU implementation.

 #### Install Dependencies